victorgomezluque/Atico-FS/wp-content/plugins/woocommerce/readme.txt

 = Be part of our growing international community =

-WooCommerce has a large, passionate community dedicated to helping merchants succeed, and it’s growing fast.
+WooCommerce has a large, passionate community dedicated to helping merchants succeed – and it’s growing fast.

 There are [WooCommerce Meetups](https://woocommerce.com/meetups/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing) in locations around the world that you can attend for free and even get involved in running.
 These events are a great way to learn from others, share your expertise, and connect with like-minded folks.